Thomas Godden: Popish Plot

-The disturbances caused by Oates' fabricated Popish plot, however, affected Godden very seriously.
-The informer and perjurer Miles Prance, (who was by trade a silversmith, with close connections to the Court) who had been arrested and imprisoned on suspicion of complicity in the Plot, upon being examined about the murder of Sir Edmund Berry Godfrey, swore that Godden and his servant Lawrence Hill had been concerned in the crime, and that Godfrey's corpse had been concealed for a time in Godden's apartments.
-Prance could suggest no plausible motive for the crime, merely saying vaguely that Godden had taken the side of two Irish priests, Fr.
-Kelly and Fr.
-Fitzgerald, in a quarrel with Godfrey, and that the quarrel for no clear reason led to murder.
+In the wake of the Popish Plot, Miles Prance, a silversmith with close connections to the Court, was arrested and imprisoned on suspicion of complicity.
+In prison, he was put in chains, denied a fire to the point of almost freezing to death, and threatened with torture.
+Upon being examined about the murder of Sir Edmund Berry Godfrey, Prance swore that Godden and his servant Lawrence Hill had been concerned in the crime, and that Godfrey's corpse had been concealed for a time in Godden's apartments.
+Prance could suggest no plausible motive for the crime, merely saying vaguely that Godden had taken the side of two Irish priests, Kelly and Fitzgerald, in a quarrel with Godfrey, and that the quarrel for no clear reason led to murder.

-Why Prance named Godden and Hill as the assassins has never been clear, but he had been seriously ill-treated in prison (he was put in chains, denied a fire and almost froze to death) and threatened with torture.
-He was desperate to give the authorities information which might gain him his freedom, and possibly (as was the case with the earlier informers) secure for some financial reward.
-He may have named the first Catholics who came to his mind, or acted out of personal spite against Godden.
-Fr.
 Kelly, of whom nothing is known, may have been a figment of Prance's imagination, although Godden and Hill did know an Irish priest called Fitzgerald, who was employed in the household of the Venetian envoy.